-How to return a single rowset (or Single Row) from the SQL tables using the Execute SQL Task in SSIS with an example.
+How to return a single rowset (or Single Row) from the tables using the Execute SQL Task in SSIS with an example.
 It also demonstrates the Result Set option Single Rowset.
-For this SSIS Execute SQL Task Single Rowset demo, we are going to use the Employee table present in the SQL Tutorial database
+For this SSIS Execute SQL Task Single Rowset demo, we are going to use the Employee table present in the database

-Before we start working with the Execute SQL Task in SSIS Single Rowset, Let me show you the Employee Table in SQL Server that we are going to use for this example:
+Before we start working with the Execute SQL Task in SSIS Single Rowset, Let me show you the Employee Table that we are going to use for this example:

 Execute SQL Task in SSIS Single Rowset

 In this example, we will use the Execute SQL Task to select the first row from the Employee table and display the returned single row set in the message box.
 To do so, Drag and drop the Execute SQL Task from SSIS toolbox to designer space.

 Double click on it will open the Execute SQL Task Editor to configure it.
-Let me select the Connection Type as OLE DB Connection, which is connecting to the SQL Tutorial database.
+Let me select the Connection Type as OLE DB Connection, which is connecting to the database.
 Next, we are using the Direct Input as the SQL statement, so click the ….

 -- Execute SQL Task in SSIS Single Rowset Example SELECT TOP 1 [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[Sales] ,[HireDate] FROM [Employee]

 Please change the ResultSet from NONE (default) to Single row, because our select statement will return one row.

 Let us create variables required to hold the return records.
-First, close the Execute SQL Task editor, and right-click on the design will open the context menu.
+First, close the editor, and right-click on the design will open the context menu.
 Please select the Variables option.

 As you can from the below screenshot, we created 7 variables to hold seven columns returned by the select statement.

 Next, go to the Result Set tab in Execute SQL Task Editor and click the Add button to assign the variables for the return set.